sudheerapte/popcornserver/doc/actions.rst

 ================================

-In the previous chapter we described UXML, with which you can build and modify a UX model, and query it.
-This allows you to use the current state of the model to perform actions.
+In the previous chapter we described UXML, with which you can build and modify a UX model, and query it to to perform actions.

 In this chapter, we explain what kinds of actions are possible with Popcorn's web server.
 Briefly, these actions are of three kinds: